schiele/git-incrypt/README.md

 public space to exchange the code with other trusted parties.

-Compared with the second approach we can perform incremental changes to the git repository in a more efficient way since if there is only a small change on the unencrypted repository, this causes only a small change to the encrypted repository, while the other approach might require large transfers if the pack files changed.
-On the other side our approach does reveal more information about the repository structure in the sence that a potential attacker can count the amount of branches or tags that do exist and can count the amount of commits in each branch and their structural relationships to each other.
-The attacker could not see who created them or when they were created.
+Compared with the second approach we can perform incremental changes to the git repository in a more efficient way.
+If there is only a small change on the unencrypted repository, this causes only a small change to the encrypted repository, while the other approach might require large transfers of the pack files changed.
+On the other side our approach does reveal more information about the repository structure in the sense that a potential attacker can count the amount of branches or tags that do exist and can count the amount of commits in each branch and their structural relationships to each other.
+An attacker could not see who created them or when they were created.

 Since we encrypt each object separately we also pay a price by a space increase of the overall repository of a bit less than a ten-fold increase.
 This is caused by the fact that the delta algorithm in git can no longer detect similarities between the individual encrypted objects.
 Since in a typical workflow changes to the repository are of small increments though the speed increase is likely worth it.
+Also the initial encryption of an already very large repository can take quite some time.
+Encrypting the complete source repository of git takes about 45 minutes on my current laptop.
+By setting the variable `selfcontained` to `False` in the code this time goes down to only 10 minutes.
+If you do so though the repository will no longer work with shallow clones in the future when we implement this.
+Therefore I left the self-contained version as a default since the performance penalty seems only relevant for the expensive initial encryption. --- And after all most users will have significantly smaller repositories compared to the repository of git itself.

 The way we encrypt individual objects might reveal data that an attacker could use to undermine the encryption, though I tried to mitigate the risks wherever